AviAvinav/AviAvinav/README.md

 <hr>
 <img src="My Post.png">
 <hr>
-<p>I am a high school student and developer.
+<p>I am a <b>high school student, developer and entrepreneur</b>.
 I am passionate about web development and machine learning.
 I am well versed with python, javascript and java.
 I am also the founder of a startup named <a href="https://www.linkedin.com/company/the-technovator/"><b>Technovator</b></a> which provides free of cost tutoring in programming.</p>

 <p>Find me at:
     <ul>